 Thus far Foucault’s analysis fits well with the available Stoic texts but Foucault goes as far as to suggest that the principle target of Hellenistic ethics was aesthetic (Foucault 1997: 254).
 Michael Ure suggests that Foucault tends to distort Stoicism with this emphasis on an aesthetic telos (Ure 2007: 22).
 In his excellent, detailed study of Foucault’s ethics of self-cultivation, Timothy O’Leary acknowledges that Foucault chooses to privilege the aesthetic and that to do this overlooks how the Hellenistic conceptions of nature and reason determine their framework of evaluation and thus the telos of their practices of self-cultivation (O’Leary 2002: 76).

 To what extent, in terms, of his own project is Foucault’s misrepresentation of Stoicism a problem?
 He never suggests that we should simple emulate Stoic practices.
 Foucault is clear that the practices of self-cultivation that an individual employs are something “ that he finds in his culture and are proposed, suggested, imposed, upon him by his culture, his society, his social group”.
 (Foucault 1997: 291) We do not share the cultural context of the Stoic practices and cannot simply pick up and apply their techniques.
 Foucault is also clear that there is no return to a past philosophy but only the possibility of using it to produce something new (Foucault 1997: 295).
-If Foucault’s use of the Stoics is primarily to disrupt the assumption that the self as we know it is given to us rather than constructed, and secondly hat it can only be constructed in one way, and to inspire a new practice of self-cultivation, then the key questions are really how does Foucault understand what we are and what we should aim towards, and is his framework adequate for, and compatible with, a practice of self-cultivation?
+The Stoics offer an alternative model of the self to the modern subject, which supports Foucault in his claim that the self is constructed, rather than simply given, and that it could be constructed differently.
+He is concerned to show us the subjugation of the modern subject is not a necessary feature of selfhood.
+So Foucault is not suggesting we adopt rather than be inspired by the Stoic practices of self-cultivation in forming a new practice of self-cultivation.
+The key questions then are really how does Foucault understand what we are and what we should aim towards, and is his framework adequate for, and compatible with, a practice of self-cultivation?
 Stoic examples may show us that the self can be different from the modern subject, but if they are tied to a strict understanding of human nature which informs the telos of self-cultivation, they do not show us that a practice of self-cultivation that is not tethered to a view of human nature as a normative reference point is possible.
-We have to assess the coherence of Foucault’s practice of self-cultivation on its own terms.
+We have to assess the coherence of a Foucauldian practice of self-cultivation aimed at non-subjugation, and not tied to any essential view of human nature, on its own terms.
 If we can conceive of an ethics of self-cultivation without the kind of metaphysical grounding we find in the Stoic philosophers, then we can then return to the Stoics and consider further if elements of their practice of self-cultivation can be used in a different framework, or offer particular lessons in developing our own new practice or practices of the self.

 Foucault’s Framework for Self-Cultivation